 Help your middle school children relate their interests and talents to possible career options and encourage them to use high school to set their college goals.

 Discover Assessment Tool: This tool helps users identify their strengths and needs, make good career decisions and build plans based on their personal profiles.
 The best time for a student to use this tool is during high school or the first year of college.

 OCIS (Ohio Career information System): This valuable website will help your teenager research the following:

 - Required education

 - Physical demands

 The Reality Check Game: This exercise helps teenagers determine how they envision their futures.
 This is found on the OCIS website as well.

 Informal Interviewing/Job Shadowing/Volunteering: Your teenager can benefit greatly by talking to or working with professionals in their area of interest.
 You can help arrange this by networking through social resources like family, friends or local professionals.
 Activities like job shadowing can be listed on your teenager's resume as volunteer experience.

-Help set goals and encourage development by visiting Sinclair Community College's Career Services department and speaking to a specialist.
+Help set goals and encourage development by visiting Sinclair Community College's Academic Advising department and speaking to a specialist.